 A whole (i.e. intact) grain consists of a protective outer shell (a.k.a. bran) and innards consisting of starchy/proteiny endosperm and nutritious germ.
 See Cereal germ.

-To turn a grain into a breakfast cereal, it's ground into dust, mixed with water to form a paste and the paste is extruded through holes into whatever shape the manufacturer desires.
-Technically-speaking, everything that was in the whole grain is in the finished product.
-However, the form & function have completely changed.
+To turn a grain into a breakfast cereal, it's milled into dust, mixed with water to form a paste and the paste is extruded through holes into whatever shape the manufacturer desires.
+Technically, everything that was in the whole grain is in the finished product.
+However, the form and function have completely changed.
 Here are a couple of analogies.

 1) I want to sell my car.
 I take it to a scrap-yard and have it shredded into tiny pieces.
 All of the tiny pieces are put in a skip, which is delivered to my driveway.
 I place a sign on the skip stating "Whole Mazda MX-5 for sale.
 Enquire within. £5,000 O.N.O.".
 What would you offer for my "Whole Car"?